 WhatsApp Preview

-Test how your links appear when shared in WhatsApp chats and groups
+Test and debug how your links appear when shared in WhatsApp chats and groups

 Paste multiple URLs to check Open Graph previews in bulk.
 We’ll analyze up to 5 pages at a time.